bli19/STM32F103RBT6-with-4-ultrasonic-sensors-control/README.md

 Kind of need to improve the code for the need for 2 push buttons.

-This is originally the shopping cart project i am doing,now we do not need it anymore since the teacher think it is not nec
+This is originally the shopping cart project our team were doing for ultrasonic sensors, now we do not need iultrasonic anymore since the teacher think it is not nec

 cesary.